noiseprotocol/noise_spec/noise.md

 5. The handshake algorithm and `HandshakeState` objects
 =========================================================

-To execute a Noise handshake, two parties take turns sending and receiving messages.
-Each message and its processing is specified by a handshake descriptor.

-To send (or receive) a handshake message you iterate through the tokens that comprise a descriptor, writing (or reading) the public keys it specifies, performing the DH operations it specifies, and calling `MixKey()` on DH outputs and `MixHash()` on static public keys and payloads.
+To send (or receive) a handshake message you iterate through the tokens that comprise the message's descriptor, writing (or reading) the public keys it specifies, performing the DH operations it specifies, and calling `MixKey()` on DH outputs and `MixHash()` on static public keys and payloads.

 To provide a rigorous description we introduce the notion of a `HandshakeState` object.
 A `HandshakeState` extends a `SymmetricHandshakeState` with DH